Will the Pelicans cover the spread vs. the Grizzlies? Promo Codes, Betting Trends, Records ATS

 Pelicans Betting Records & Stats

-- New Orleans' games this season have featured more combined points than this contest's total of 232.5 points 10 times.
+- New Orleans and its opponents have combined to score more than 229.5 points in 11 of 30 games this season.

-- New Orleans has an average total of 229.8 in its contests this year, 2.7 fewer points than this game's over/under.
+- New Orleans has had an average of 229.0 points in its games this season, 0.5 fewer than this matchup's total.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!